The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 This goal is particularly important in the context of the covid-19 pandemic.

-One of the most important such mechanisms is compulsory licensing,11 which allows the regulator to limit the rights of patent holders in the public interest.
+One of the most important such mechanisms is compulsory licensing,17 which allows the regulator to limit the rights of patent holders in the public interest.

-The FAS has developed a draft law to amend Article 1360 of the Russian Civil Code so as to make it possible for the government to decide to use an invention without the consent of the owner of the patent in the case of urgent need related to the protection of the lives and health of citizens.
-The draft law is currently considered by the state Duma.12
+In April 2021, the State Duma passed a law amending Article 1360 of the Russian Civil Code (Law No. 107-FZ),18 which gave the government the right to decide to use an invention without the consent of the owner of the patent not only in the interests of defence and security (as it was before), but also in the case of urgent need related to the protection of the lives and health of citizens .
+It is believed that the law's primary goal is to ensure the access of citizens to essential drugs and medical devices.

 ii Ensuring effective state control over prices for vital and essential drugs

-The FAS acts as a regulator of prices for vital and essential drugs (VED); for instance, it agrees upon ex-works prices with the manufacturers of drugs, and sets up limits for wholesale and retail increments on them.
-The FAS has recently developed new rules for registration and re-registration of manufacturers' maximum ex-works prices for drugs included in the list of VED.13 The government decree with the relevant rules entered into force on 17 December 2019, and by 23 January 2020 the FAS has already agreed upon the first price for the Hungarian-made reference drug bromocriptine.14
+The FAS acts as a regulator of prices for vital and essential drugs (VED); for instance, it agrees upon ex-works prices with the manufacturers of drugs and sets up limits for wholesale and retail increments on them.
+In 2019, the FAS developed new rules for registration and re-registration of manufacturers' maximum ex-works prices for drugs included in the list of VED.22 As of now (according to the Letter of FAS dated 30 March 2021 No. TN/24373/2123), the service reviewed more than 14,000 prices on VEDs, of which more than 7,000 were reduced by 30 per cent on average.
+At the same time, the regulator's actions led to a number of manufacturers ceasing to produce the VEDs because of unprofitability.

 iii Countering abuses and other unlawful acts occurring in the course of public procurement processes